 Windows Mixed Reality home - The world's first spatial operating system provides a familiar home environment for multi-tasking with 2D apps, launching VR games and apps, and placing decorative holograms.

 Amazing VR games and apps in the Windows Store - From immersive entertainment like Hulu VR and 360 video to epic games like SUPERHOT VR and Arizona Sunshine, the Windows Store has a range of content to experience in Windows Mixed Reality.

-SteamVR preview - Though currently in an invite-only preview, the Windows 10 Fall Creators Update enables support for SteamVR titles to be played with Windows Mixed Reality headsets and controllers, making the largest catalog of VR titles available to Windows Mixed Reality users.
+SteamVR Early Access - The Windows 10 Fall Creators Update enables support for SteamVR titles to be played with Windows Mixed Reality headsets and controllers, making the largest catalog of VR titles available to Windows Mixed Reality users.